Fuel security in New Zealand

 Reports on implications of Refining NZ’s conversion and mitigation options

-The closure of Marsden Point Oil Refinery was one of the key considerations when the fuel resilience plan 2022 was developed.
-MBIE looked into the implications of the refinery’s closure, and commissioned the following reports from independent consultants Hale & Twomey in 2020.
+The closure of Marsden Point Oil Refinery was one of the key considerations when the fuel resilience policy package 2022 was developed.
+MBIE investigated the implications of the refinery’s closure and commissioned the following reports from independent consultants Hale & Twomey in 2020.

 Study on Economics of Fuel Supply Disruptions and Mitigations